-PHY 110 General Physics I (F)
+PHY110 General Physics I (F)

 This course (non-calculus based) introduces the student to mechanics (kinematics in one dimension, forces and Newton's Laws of Motion, work and energy), heat and thermodynamics (temperature and thermal expansion, heat energy and phase changes, transfer of heat energy, the Ideal Gas Law and kinetic theory).
 Emphasis is placed on problem solving.
-(Prerequisites: SCI 050 or High School Certificate Grade 1 Level A Pass in Physics or CXC Physics General Proficiency Pass or GCE O' level Physics Pass and MAT 108 or MAT 110)
+(Prerequisites: SCI050 or High School Certificate Grade 1, Level A Pass in Physics or CXC Physics General Proficiency, Pass or GCE O' level Physics Pass, and MAT108, 110 or 115)

-PHY 112 General Physics II (S)
+PHY112 General Physics II (S)

 A continuation of PHY 110.
 Topics covered include waves and sound (principle of linear superposition and interference phenomena), electricity and magnetism (electric forces and electric fields, electric circuits, electromagnetic induction, alternating current circuits), light and optics (electromagnetic waves, reflection of light and mirrors), modern physics (particles and waves, the nature of the atom).
 Emphasis is placed on problem solving.
-(Prerequisite: a pass of C in PHY 110)
+(Prerequisite: PHY110 minimum grade C)

-PHY 121 Mechanics, Waves and Oscillations (F)
+PHY121 Mechanics, Waves and Oscillations (F)

 This course introduces the student to physical quantities, SI units, objects in motion, the effect of forces, the conservation of energy, harmonic motion, properties of waves and physics of the ear and eye.
-Emphasis is placed on problem solving while laboratory exercises will give the students practical experiences in the topics covered in the course.
+Emphasis is place on problem solving while laboratory exercises will give the students practical experiences in the topics covered in the course.
 Students can take this course as part of their preparation towards taking the CAPE Physics Unit I examination.
-Prerequisite: CSEC General/ GCE O-level Physics grades 1 or II /and CSEC General Mathematics grades 1 or II
+(Prerequisite: CSEC General or GCE O-level Physics grades 1 or II and CSEC General Mathematics grades 1 or II)

-PHY 125 Thermal and Mechanical Properties of Matter (S)
+PHY125 Thermal and Mechanical Properties of Matter (S)

-This course is a continuation of PHY 121.
+This course is a continuation of PHY121.
 Topics covered include thermometers, thermal properties, heat transfer, kinetic theory of gas, thermodynamics and thermal properties of materials.
 Laboratory exercises will give the students practical experiences in the topics covered in the unit.
 Students can take this course as part of their preparation towards taking the CAPE Physics Unit I examination.
-Prerequisite: PHY 121 minimum grade C.
+(Prerequisite: PHY121 minimum grade C)